mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 <a name="direct-historical-revenue-by-customer"><h3>5.1 Summing historical revenue by customer over time</h3></a>

-SnowPlow makes it easy to sum the amount of direct revenue attributable to each customer over their entire user history.
+Snowplow makes it easy to sum the amount of direct revenue attributable to each customer over their entire user history.

-Let's start with the example of an online retailer, that has implemented SnowPlow so that every time an order is completed, an event is fired where:
+Let's start with the example of an online retailer, that has implemented Snowplow so that every time an order is completed, an event is fired where:

 	ev_category = 'ecommerce'
 	ev_action = 'order-complete'